letoram/senseye/README.md

 for more details on a quick and dirty setup and _Starting_ for information on how to start the user interface and to connect a sensor.

+It current runs on Linux/FreeBSD/OSX, with a Windows port hiding in the near future.

 Compiling
 =====